biowpn/bioweapon/_posts/2024-12-03-structured-bindings-cpp26.md

 It could have chose a much easier way, for example by making `constexpr` structured binding only work with `static` variables.
 It could still title "`constexpr` structured bindings", just a much nerfed one.

-It is just rare to see a paper go beyond "minimum diff" to bringing all out, and, even rarer, get accepted.
+It is just rare to see a paper go beyond "minimum diff" to bringing all out, and even rarer, get accepted.